McConnell, Pelosi homes vandalised after US$2,000 relief fails

 “I’ve spent my career fighting for the First Amendment and defending peaceful protest," he stated.
 “I appreciate every Kentuckian who has engaged in the democratic process whether they agree with me or not.
 This is different.
 Vandalism and the politics of fear have no place in our society.”

 McConnell said he and his wife are not intimidated by the vandalism.
-“We just hope our neighbors in Louisville aren’t too inconvenienced by this radical tantrum.”
+“We just hope our neighbours in Louisville aren’t too inconvenienced by this radical tantrum.”

 The government has begun sending out the smaller payments to millions of Americans.
 The US$600 payment is going to individuals with incomes up to US$75,000.
 Congress approved the payment in late December.